engingokmen/movie-app/README.md

 # Movie app

-It is a Octet company case to test the qualifications of the candidates.
+It is a single page application which

 ## Start dev server